Politics of Nigeria: Presidential election of Nigeria, 2019

-Christian-Muslim relations
+Christian–Muslim relations

-Islamic Law has found its way into the heart of many Nigerian state governments, particularly in the northern sect of the country.
-There is a deep rift between Christians and Muslim in Nigeria, and therefore the government has taken on a hybrid of English Common Law and Islamic Law when dealing with legal issues in order to appease the diverse national population.
+Islamic law has found its way into the heart of many Nigerian state governments, particularly in the northern sect of the country.
+There is a deep rift between Christians and Muslim in Nigeria, and therefore the government has taken on a hybrid of English common law and Islamic law when dealing with legal issues to appease the diverse national population.
 Nigeria has the largest population of Christians and Muslims cohabitating in the world.
 These two religions were introduced in Nigeria largely during the colonial period, and since then, many Africans have merged their own traditional religions with these two institutionalized ones.

-Religious tensions between Christians and Muslims in Nigeria has often been used by politicians and other powerful people in order to incite violence and create fear and chaos among Nigerians.
-This has led to many citizens questioning why Nigeria remains one federal state, and that it should possibly split along the Christian-Muslim divide.
-The Northern section of the country is largely Islamic, with 12 states that live under Sharia Law, while the Southern area is mostly Christian.
+Religious tensions between Christians and Muslims in Nigeria has often been used by politicians and other powerful people to incite violence and create fear and chaos among Nigerians.
+This has led to many citizens questioning why Nigeria remains one federal state, and that it should possibly split along the Christian–Muslim divide.
+The northern section of the country is largely Islamic, with 12 states that live under Sharia law, while the southern area is mostly Christian.
 There have been multiple attempts by Nigerian Muslims to add Sharia concepts to the Constitution which has alarmed the Christian population within the nation.
 Many Christians have deemed the rise in Islam in Nigeria to be dangerous and that it could possibly lead to increased terrorism and instability.
 This conflict is threatening the stability of Nigeria's democracy, internal structure, and civil society, and many political scientists and Nigerian leaders hope the two religions can engage in a peaceful dialogue that hopefully pacifies both sides.